Lawrence Gowing: Family

 After a long partnership and marriage with the writer Julia Strachey, a member of the Bloomsbury Group, he married Jenny Wallis in 1967.
 They had three daughters.

+Collections

+Gowing's daughter donated his personal archive to University College London in 2018 and 2023.
+The archive includes correspondence relating to Gowing's work, lecture notes, and personal papers.
+Julia Strachey's papers are also held at University College London, primarily donated by Gowing; the collection includes extensive personal correspondence, personalia, and notebooks and diaries.

 Death

-He died of heart failure at the age of 73.
+Gowing died of heart failure at the age of 73.